Add-On Boards

 okImpulsePipeInXX

-with the command:WriteToBlockPipeIn(0x80, 32, 32, bufin) // endpoint, length, block size, unsigned char array
+WriteToBlockPipeIn(0x80, 32, 32, bufin) // endpoint, length, block size, unsigned char array

 okImpulsePipeIn16

 , the data will come out as 16, 16-bit words.
-If the module at endpoint 80h isokImpulsePipeIn32
+If the module at endpoint 80h is okImpulsePipeIn32

-SetWireInValue(0x00, 1024, xffff); // xffff is a data mask UpdateWireIns(); // send all updated Wire values to device
+, the data will come out at 8, 32-bit doublewords.
+High bit/high byte first.SetWireInValue(0x00, 1024, xffff); // xffff is a data mask UpdateWireIns(); // send all updated Wire values to device

 ReadFromBlockPipeOut(0xA0, 1024x32x24, 1024, bufout); // endpoint, length, block size, unsigned char array)